 This sample explains how to set a BlockReference current and how to modify interactively its position/orientation with the ObjectManipulator widget.

-This polyhedric demo explains how to generate Vector and Raster views of your geometry in the Drawings environment.
+This polyhedric demo explains how to generate Vector and Raster views of your geometry in the Drawing workspace.
 It is also the only sample that allows to import DXG/DXF files that include AutoCAD paperspace or layouts.
 Import of STL, OBJ, IGES and STEP files are provided to test the view generation quality on your own geometry.
 The Drawings tab contains a number of options to add dimensions and annotation to the views.
 Drawing sheets can be exported to DWG/DXF as VPORT objects or exploded curves.
 Yes, you are right, the geometry belongs to our office desks as you can check here.
+Moreover, this sample shows how to use the WorkManager class to handle a queue of WorkUnits for building the views.
 Ready to start?
 Check this introductory article.

 This sample explains how create and merge individual Mesh entities and how to compute the part volume.
 It also shows how to add multiple origin symbols in the same Viewport.